-York, as a whole, can be given by your taking an imaginary sail with me on the tourist's yacht, which makes an entire circle of Manhattan island.
-This island has 36 miles of water front We will start from West Twenty-sec-ond street pier.
-Salling through the North river past the piers of the big ocean liners with their background of sky scrapers, proceeding almost due Fouth, until we reach the Battery.
-Battery Park forms the extreme southern terminus of Manhattan Island, and fords an admirable view of New York The emigrants are landed at the Batthe emigrants are landed at the last-tery after they leave Ellis Island.
-On the right across the North river, stretches Jersey City; in the middle, about five miles away is to be seen the beautiful wooded slope of Staten Isl-and.
+York, as a whole, can be given by your taking an imaginary sall with me on the tourist's yacht, which makes an entire circle of Manhattan island, This island has 36 miles of water front,

+We will start from West Twenty-sec-ond street pier.
+Sailing through the North river past the piers of the big ocean liners with their background of sky scrapers, proceeding almost due South, until we reach the Battery.
+Battery Park forms the extreme southern terminus of Manhattan Island. affords an admirable view of New York

+The emigrants are landed at the Battery after they leave Ellis Island.
+On the right across the North river, stretches Jersey City; in the middle, about five miles away is to be seen the begutiful wooded slope of Staten Island.
 We have now reached the point where the North and East rivers join their currents.
 Sailing on we pass at Battery park a large circular building, now an Aquarium, which was formerly a fort built in defense of the city in 1812.
-In 1822 Congress ceded it to the city and it became a place of any several known as Castle Garden. amusement known as Castle Here in turn were entertained, Lafay-ette, on his return to America, Presidents Jackson, Tyler, and Van Buren, and the Prince of Wales, now King Edward.
-In 1835, S. F. B. Morse, inventor of telegraph, publicly demonstrated practicability of controlling the current.
+In 1822 Congress coded it to the city and it became a place of amusement known as Castle Garden Here in turn were entertained, Lafay ette, on his return to America, Presi-dents Jackson, Tyler, and Van Buren, and the Prince of Wales, now King 1835, S. F. B. Morse, inventor of publicly demonstrated the telegraph, practicability of controlling the electric current.
+1850 Jenny Lind, the Swedish

-electric current.
-In 1850 Jenny Lind, the Swedish Nightingale, made her American debut here, under the management of P. T. Barnum.
+Nightingale, made her American debut here, under the management of P. T. Barnum.
 She gave half of the profits of her first concert, \$12,500 to the charities of New York.